ergochat/ergo/docs/USERGUIDE.md

 1. Identify the users you want to be able to access the channel.
 Ensure that they have registered their accounts (you should be able to see their registration status if you `/WHOIS` their nicknames).
 1. Add the desired nick/account names to the invite exception list (`/mode #example +I alice`) or give them persistent voice (`/msg ChanServ AMODE #example +v alice`)
 1. If you want to grant a persistent channel privilege to a user, you can do it with `CS AMODE` (`/msg ChanServ AMODE #example +o bob`)

+# Push notifications

+Ergo has experimental support for mobile push notifications.
+The server operator must enable this functionality; to check whether this is the case, you can send `/msg NickServ push list`.
+You must additionally be using a client that supports the functionality, and your account must be set to always-on (`/msg NickServ set always-on true`, as described above).